SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 3. Say a word at the end of each phrase to test brightness like "part" or "hi" or "apple"
 4. Apply it to a longer phrase by doing the exercise and then speaking the phrase

-{% include youtube.html id="v-speak-from-iii" ytid="qTsD9loplzM" %}
+{% include youtube.html id="v-speak-from-iii" ytid="qTsD9loplzM" yttitle="Macrovowel with 'iii speaking from iii'" %}

 ### Big Dog Small Dog
 1. Imitate a big dog panting